Without “Germany” in the Chancellery? Greens group wants to delete word from election platform title

 Green election manifesto from Baerbock and Habeck: 300 members want to remove “Germany” from the title

 The title of the Greens’ draft program is: “Germany.
 It’s all in. ”Obviously, some members don’t like that.
 “The focus of our politics is on people in their dignity and freedom.
-And not Germany, ”it says in the reason for an amendment that was submitted to the party on March 19.
+And not Germany ”, it says in the justification for an amendment that was submitted to the party on March 19.

-One of the applicants, Michael Schneiß – a Berlin employee of the MEP Erik Marquardt – wrote on Thursday on Twitter: “Why do I want to delete” Germany “in 1 of 110 places in the election manifesto?
+One of the applicants, Michael Schneiß – a Berlin employee of MEP Erik Marquardt – wrote on Twitter on Thursday: “Why do I want to delete” Germany “in 1 out of 110 places in the election manifesto?
 The headline sets the framework and green politics should be based on human dignity and freedom in a globalized world. “

 Greens: “Disturbed relationship with the fatherland”?
 CSU is targeting “Germany” motion for the election program title

 There was much criticism of the proposal from the other parties.
-“Wanting to govern without a commitment to the country – what’s next?”
-Wrote the CSU General Secretary, Markus Blume.
+“Wanting to govern without a commitment to the country – what comes next?”
+Wrote the General Secretary of the CSU, Markus Blume.
 He accused the Greens of a “disturbed relationship with the fatherland”.
 CDU official colleague Paul Ziemiak also took up the topic – with the brief words “you can’t think of it”, he shared a graphic on Twitter with which the Christian Democrats targeted the initiative for the Green election program.
 “What’s next”, it says – followed by some familiar phrases that would make little sense without the word “Germany”, such as “Germany, united fatherland”.

 Can’t make it up. pic.twitter.com/3pIPnDqwib